MaeveShi/MaeveShi/README.md

 [![](https://img.shields.io/badge/LinkedIn-Maeve(yike)-forestgreen)](https://www.linkedin.com/in/yike-shi/)
 [![](https://img.shields.io/badge/Gmail-shiyike0909%40gmail.com-darkgreen)](shiyike0909@gmail.com)

-Hi all😄this is Maeve, currently a Master of Data Science student at the University of British Columbia.
-I obtained my bachelor degree in Applied Mathematics from Sichuan University in 2020.
-I had 3 years experience in research fields and now working as a research co-pilot at Visual Cognition Lab of UBC.
+Hi all, this is Maeve, I'm currently a Master of Data Science student at the University of British Columbia.
+I obtained my bachelor degree in Applied Mathematics from Sichuan University in 2020 and have nearly 3 years experience in research fields.
+Now I'm working as a research co-pilot at Visual Cognition Lab of UBC.

 ### Overview